What are assessment centres?

 The costs of running an assessment centre are high, not just in terms of money, but also in terms of staff time: a number of middle and senior managers may have to be withdrawn from their jobs for several days to take part.
 According to Personnel Today magazine assessment centres cost on average £225 per candidate to run in 2007.
 This is why they are many run by large organisations which can absorb the high costs involved more easily

-How do selection centres fit into the recruitment process?
+How do assessment centres fit into the recruitment process?

 Public sector employers may follow a different pattern - invitation to Civil Service Fast Stream assessment centres, for example, is dependent on reaching the required standard in the online reasoning tests and the supervised e-tray exercise, but no interviews are held before the assessment centre.